 I remembered my old EarthBound comparison page and how popular it had been, so I decided that I’d do something similar with a few other games: Super Mario Bros., The Legend of Zelda, and Final Fantasy IV.

-Today, Legends of Localization materials are used in schools around the world, cited in academic papers, and referenced by industry professionals.
+Now, decades after it started, Legends of Localization materials are used in schools, cited in academic papers, and referenced by industry professionals.

-Legends of Localization has been featured on sites like Game Informer, WIRED, ShackNews, IGN, Kotaku, and Slator.
-My work has also been covered in international publications like New York magazine, Retro Gamer, Aniway, and Nintendo Force.
-Most importantly, though, I’ve done lots of interviews for student reports, class projects, and PhD dissertations.
-(Hopefully they all got good grades!)
+Legends of Localization has also been featured on industry-related news sites and covered in several international publications.
+More importantly, though, I’ve done lots of interviews for student reports, class projects, and PhD dissertations.
+(Hopefully they all got good grades.)

 Are You New Here?

-If this is your first visit to Legends of Localization, here are some great places to start exploring!
+If this is your first visit to Legends of Localization, here are some great places to begin your exploration:

 Even if you don’t care much about translation – or even video games – I think you’ll find some fascinating stuff on Legends of Localization.
 Thanks for reading!